"

 4. Describe how managers can use learning and reinforcement principles to motivate employees.

 In this chapter, students will learn about needs-based and process-based theories of human motivation.
 We will explore how motivation impacts workplace behaviours and performance.
-In addition, we will learn about common methods used to increase motivation in the workplace.
+Additionally, we will explore common methods for boosting motivation in the workplace.

 License